The VI European Labour Mobility Congress passed under the slogan New posting rules. Problems solved? Fairness guaranteed?

 In the struggle for income from contributions, the Member StateS lost the interests of the insured persons from sight

 – concluded Margareta Przybyła.
 Although we are awaiting the adoption of the final text of the amendment, the EKMP participants already know that it will be a bit easier to keep the legislation of the sending state under Art.
 12, and much harder on the basis of Art.
 13.

-Immediately after returning to the company, I began to plan changes under the influence of information obtained at the workshops and in the Expert Village.
+Immediately after returning to my company, I began to plan changes under the influence of information obtained at the workshops and in the Expert Village.
 The consultations were short, but they made me think

 Coordination of social security systems

 Social security coordination was created in the seventies.
 Its principles were based on the autonomy of states in shaping their systems, but these systems provided a comparable level of social security.
 Barbara Surdykowska (NSZZ Solidarność) emphasized that after the enlargement of the EU by 10 new Member States, there is no question of comparability.
-At the same time, there is no political will in any EU country to give up some autonomy and start the process of harmonizing social security systems.
+At the same time, there is no political will in any EU Member State to give up some autonomy and start the process of harmonizing social security systems.
 Without it, any amendments to the rules of coordination do not lead to a solution to the problem and deepen the sense of injustice.
-Robert Lisicki (Lewiatan) considers unfair comparison of labour costs in isolation from other costs of enterprises, but also subsidies or concessions granted by member states to their entities.
+Robert Lisicki (Lewiatan) considers unfair the comparison of labour costs in isolation from other costs of enterprises, but also subsidies or concessions granted by Member States to their entities.
 They have a significant impact on the competitiveness and the final cost of the service.

 Marek Benio, PhD